Embedded questions, or indirect questions, are easy to use when you want to add more variety to your writing.

 Indirect: Can you tell me what time the train arrives?

-You can see that we remove the auxiliary verb because the indirect question is at the beginning with a verb-subject inversion.
+You can see that we remove the auxiliary verb (does).
+It is because the question is now at the beginning of the indirect question with a verb-subject inversion.

 When there is no question adverb, we use if.